 Start your adventure at Ohiopyle State Park, where you can take a brisk walk to Cucumber Falls and get some Instagram-worthy photos.
-Not too far away are two of architectural genius Frank Lloyd Wright's structures Fallingwater and Kentuck Knob.
-With a waterfall running through it, Fallingwater is absolutely breathtaking and a must-see.
-Kentuck Knob is nestled into the hillside with only two right angles in the entire house!
+Just a few miles away, you will find two homes designed by architectural genius Frank Lloyd Wright: Fallingwater and Kentuck Knob.
+One of Wright's most celebrated designs, Fallingwater, has a waterfall rushing under it and is definitely a bucket list destination.
+Kentuck Knob is nestled into the hillside and features a sculpture garden as well as a breathtaking view.
 Journey back to the 18th century and discover Fort Ligonier, a restored French and Indian War.
-Its museum includes over 200 artifacts recovered from the Fort and George Washington's original saddle pistols.
+Its museum includes more than 200 artifacts recovered from the fort and George Washington's original saddle pistols.
 While you're in Ligonier, grab a coffee and a sandwich at Abigail's Coffehouse.
-Their house brew, Dancing Goats, is the best!
+Their house brew, Dancing Goats, is delicious!

-First things first, head to Nemacolin Castle to take a tour, or a ghost tour if you're brave enough, of the castle that stands at the crossroads of national history and contains furnishings from the late 1700s.
-Looking for adventure along the way?
-Be sure to visit Laurel Caverns, Pennsylvania's largest cave with over three miles of natural passages.
-It is truly unlike anything you've ever seen!
-Ready to relax?
+First things first, head to Nemacolin Castle to take a tour, or a ghost tour (if you're brave enough), of the castle that stands at the crossroads of national history and contains furnishings from the late 1700s.
 Make your way to Christian W. K Winery, located in a restored 1880s barn perfect for a wine tasting.
 In addition to wine tastings, you can go on a tour of the vineyard or shop for bottles of wine to take home with you.
-Before or after you indulge in delicious wines, enjoy some comfort food prepared by an award-winning chef at Stone House Restaurant.
+(Don't forget your Laurel Highlands Pour Tour passport to get your sticker!)
+Before or after you indulge in delicious wines, enjoy some comfort food prepared by the award-winning chef at Stone House Restaurant.

-It can be your first or last stop, it's up to you, but pick up a few bottles of wine from Greendance Winery, a Laurel Highlands winery committed to providing local wine to its customers.
-Now, this is where things get super fun, at Caddie Shak.
-With 12 different attractions, like go-carts, bumper cars, mini golf and more, your whole group will have a blast.
-Sit on Out of the Fire's patio deck with an incredible view of the fall foliage and enjoy lunch.
-And guess what?
-They're BYOB, so you don't have to wait until you get home to drink your bottle of Greendance wine!
-After you've eaten, get an amazing up-close zoo experience at Living Treasures Animal Park.
+It can be your first or last stop, it's up to you, but be sure to pick up a few bottles of wine from Greendance Winery, a winery and orchard that grows most of the berries that are used to create their delicious wines!
+Now, this is where things get thrilling.
+Make a stop at Caddie Shak, a fun center with more than a dozen attractions, like go karts, bumper cars, mini golf, and more.
+Once the kids have burned off their energy, it's time to fuel back up for more fun!
+Sit on Out of the Fire's patio deck with an incredible view of the fall foliage and enjoy one of your bottles of Greendance wine!
+(They're BYOB).
+End your day at Living Treasures Animal Park and get an amazing up-close zoo experience.
 Buy a bag of baby carrots or some cheerios, and feed the animals!